inaka/rest_guidelines/README.md

 ```

 ##### Reasoning
-If you're calling a **GET** on `/entities` , you're asking for a list of entities, not an object with the entities inside one of its properties.
-So don't envelope things that should be retrieved directly.
+Having an array with the results at the root level is simpler than anything else.
+Using an envelope, on the other hand, adds complexity to the response, and the possibility of introducing more information to it, that may not be related to the resources themselves, such as pagination information, which should be somewhere else.

 ---

-#### Use all HTTP verbs (Not everything is a GET)
+#### Use proper HTTP verbs

-> Use all the HTTP verbs.
-If you have to Create something use POST.
-If you want to Read something use GET.
-If you want to Update something use PATCH or PUT.
-If you want to Delete something use DELETE.
-Always remember C.R.U.D.
-(Create, Read, Update, Delete) when setting the verb for your endpoint.
+> Any endpoint must use an HTTP verb that reflects what the endpoint is meant to do.
+Typically, these are the scenarios:
+> * Use the `POST` verb for endpoints that create entities.
+> * Use the `GET` verb for endpoints that return entities.
+> * Use the `PUT` verb for endpoints that fully update entities.
+> * Use the `PATCH` verb for endpoints that partially update entities.
+> * Use the `DELETE` verb for endpoints that delete entities.

 ##### Examples
 ###### Good

->Creating a comment on a media item:

-- **POST** `/media/:media_id/comments`
-   This Creates a comment related to the media id you pass along in the URL.
+- **POST** `/media/:media_id/comments` *Creates a comment related to the media with id :media_id.*
-> Reading comments on a media item:

-- **GET** `/media/:media_id/comments`
-   This Reads all the comments related to the media id you pass along in the URL.
+- **GET** `/media/:media_id/comments` *Reads all the comments related to the media with id :media_id.*
-> Updating ( editing ) the comment content on a media item:

-- **PUT**  `/media/:media_id/comments/:id`
-   This Updates all the fields of the comment with the id you pass along in the URL
+- **PUT** `/media/:media_id/comments/:comment_id` *Updates all the fields of the comment with id :comment_id.*
-> Deleting a comment on a media item:

-- **DELETE** `/media/:media_id/comments/:id`
+- **PATCH** `/media/:media_id/comments/:comment_id` *Updates specific fields of the comment with id :comment_id.*

-   This Deletes the comment with the id you pass along in the URL
+- **DELETE** `/media/:media_id/comments/:comment_id` *Deletes the comment with id :comment_id.*

 ###### Bad
-> Creating a comment on a media item:

 - **GET** `/media/:media_id/create_comment?text=comment%20text`

-> Updating the comment content on a media item:

 - **GET**  `/media/:media_id/update_comment?text=comment%20new%20text`
-> Deleting a comment on a media item:

 - **GET** `/media/:media_id/delete_comment?id=:id`

 ##### Reasoning
-Using the right HTTP Verb on each endpoint will make clearer what the endpoint is made for and what we should expect it to do, receive and return.
+Taking advantage of the HTTP verbs by using them properly leads to clear APIs that can be known and understood by the server and the clients with no ambiguity.

 ---